 Find your voice for change with THCF’s Youth Advisory Council (YAC)!
 YAC was formed to involve young leaders in changing their communities through philanthropy.
-With more than 190 students, YAC carries a strong voice in the community.
-YAC is represented by the following area high schools and welcomes participation from other metro school districts: Blue Springs, Blue Springs South, Fort Osage, Grain Valley, Lee’s Summit, Lee’s Summit North, Lee’s Summit West, Raytown, Raytown South, Summit Christian Academy, Truman, Van Horn and William Chrisman.
+With more than 160 students, YAC carries a strong voice in the community.
+YAC is represented by the following area high schools and welcomes participation from other metro school districts: Blue Springs, Blue Springs South, Center Place Restoration, Fort Osage, Grain Valley, Lee’s Summit, Lee’s Summit North, Lee’s Summit West, Raytown, Raytown South, Summit Christian Academy, Truman, Van Horn and William Chrisman.

 5 Perks of Being a YAC Member